exaluc/g2g/README.md

 ### Additional Options:

+- `--token TEXT` The GitLab Private Token for CI/CD
 - `--output-file` to specify the JSON file for saving repo information.
 - `--input-file` to specify the JSON file for reading repo information.
 - `--clean-all` to remove all existing repos before download.